AverageTime: Enhance Long-Term Time Series Forecasting with Simple Averaging: Experiments

 \subsection{Detail for LightAverageTime}

-As described in section \ref{lightAverage}, LightAverageLinear is highly dependent on the hyperparameter we define to filter out channels with low correlation to all other channels.
-For a fair comparison, we set the threshold value to 0.8 in the main results.
-The performance of LightAverageLinear can vary significantly depending on the selected threshold.
-When the threshold value approaches 1, the model behaves more like a parameter-independent method, whereas when the threshold is close to 0, it functions as a parameter-dependent method.
+As described in section \ref{lightAverage}, LightAverageTime is highly dependent on the hyperparameter $T$ we define to filter out channels with low correlation to all other channels, where $T$ is the similarity threshold above which a connection (edge) is formed between channels, ultimately governing the structure of the community cluster matrix.
+To avoid potential reliability issues caused by excessive hyperparameter tuning, we uniformly set $T = 0.8$ in all experimental configurations.
+The performance of LightAverageTime can vary significantly depending on the selected threshold.
+When the threshold value $T$ approaches 1, the model behaves more like a parameter-independent method, whereas when the $T$ is close to 0, it functions as a parameter-dependent method.
 Thus, adjusting the threshold can significantly affect the model’s predictions.
 The efficiency and performance of the model for different threshold values are illustrated in Figure \ref{fig:cluster}:

 Note that the performance and training cost do not follow a simple linear relationship.
 By slightly reducing the threshold from 1, the training cost significantly decreases, while the performance suffers only a slight loss.
 This enables the model to select an appropriate threshold to achieve a suitable trade-off between training cost and performance.
 In the main experiments, LightAverageTime refers to a model with a threshold of 0.8.
 In practice, the threshold can be adjusted freely based on different requirements.
 We also include TimeXer and iTransformer for comparison.
 We first determine their performance in relation to the threshold, then calculate the efficiency at the corresponding threshold that our model needs to achieve comparable performance.